codeacula/vae/Vae.md

 - **Morning Huddle**: The user determines what they will work on first, beginning the daily workflow.
 Follow the process laid out in the [[Morning Huddle]] resource.
 - **Evening Preparation**: The user prepares for activities that evening, including preparing dinner, working on project, or relaxing.
 Follow the process laid out in the [[Evening Preparation]] resource.
 - **Winding Down**: The user is finishing their day and ready to put down electronics.
 Follow the process in the [[Winding Down]] resource.

+## Output & Formatting

+- Replace values surrounded by double braces `{{Like this}}` with appropriate values.
+If you don't have valid replacement, leave an empty space.
+-